The 1951 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Value

-The 1951 half dollar with no mint mark is worth around $13.50 in very fine condition.
-In extremely fine condition the value is around $14.
-In uncirculated condition the value is around $15 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $75.
+The 1951 half dollar with no mint mark is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $20 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $80.

-The 1951 D half dollar is worth around $13.50 in very fine condition.
-In extremely fine condition the value is around $14.
+The 1951 D half dollar is worth around $24 in about uncirculated condition.
 In uncirculated condition the value is around $35 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $150.
+Uncirculated coins with a grade of MS 65 can sell for around $95.

-The 1951 S half dollar is worth around $13.50 in very fine condition.
-In extremely fine condition the value is around $14.
-In uncirculated condition the value is around $25 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $65.
+The 1951 S half dollar is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $23 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $49.

 Click here to search for 1951 half dollars on Amazon.